 And remember, as with any code, once you write it, you have to maintain it.
 If Mandrill modifies its API, or the API sends a field with a datatype your code doesn't recognize, you may have to modify the script.
 If your users want slightly different information, you definitely will have to.

 From Mandrill to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Mandrill data in Superset is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Mandrill to Redshift, Mandrill to BigQuery, Mandrill to Azure SQL Data Warehouse, Mandrill to PostgreSQL, Mandrill to Panoply, and Mandrill to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Mandrill to Redshift, Mandrill to BigQuery, Mandrill to Azure Synapse Analytics, Mandrill to PostgreSQL, Mandrill to Panoply, and Mandrill to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Mandrill to Superset automatically.
-With just a few clicks, Stitch starts extracting your Mandrill data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Superset.
+Products like Stitch were built to move data automatically, making it easy to integrate Mandrill with Superset.
+With just a few clicks, Stitch starts extracting your Mandrill data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Superset.